jharrilim/Jenkins-Dockerized/README.md

 1. Wait for the Jenkins master to initialize.

     ```sh
-    # watch the container logs
+    # you can watch all the container logs
     docker logs --follow jenkins

     # or wait for this command to return